 On December 6, 2022, the Company and Mr. Todd Davis, one of our directors, entered into the Director Note with a face amount of \$175,000 and purchase price of \$100,000.
-The Director Note matures on December 31, 2023 or, if earlier to occur, upon the closing of an underwritten offering of securities resulting in at least \$15 million in gross proceeds.
+The Director Note matured on December 31, 2023 or, if earlier to occur, upon the closing of an underwritten offering of securities resulting in at least \$15 million in gross proceeds.
 Mr. Davis, as lender, has the right but not the obligation to subscribe to the underwritten offering by presenting the Director Note in whole or in part to purchase such securities as legal tender therefor, on a dollar-for-dollar basis based upon the offering price of such securities to the public.
 The Director Note bears no interest except in the case of certain events of default.
 On December 28, 2023, we entered into an amendment to the Director Note, which extended the maturity date to February 29, 2024.

-On April 17, 2023, we entered into a April Bridge Financing for working capital purposes with various accredited investors, all of whom are pre-existing stockholders, including Chromocell Holdings, Boswell Prayer Ltd., Motif Pharmaceuticals Ltd, Aperture Healthcare Ventures Ltd., MDB Merchants Park LLC, Balmoral Financial Group LLC and AME EQUITIES LLC (each a related party based on share ownership in excess of 5% or resulting from a principal at one of the entities being on the Company's board of directors) in the aggregate principal amount of \$393,808.
+On April 17, 2023, we entered into a April Bridge Financing for working capital purposes with various accredited investors, all of whom are pre-existing stockholders, including Chromocell Holdings, Boswell Prayer Ltd., Motif Pharmaceuticals Ltd, Aperture Healthcare Ventures Ltd., MDB Merchants Park LLC, Balmoral Financial Group LLC and AME EQUITIES LLC (each a related party based on share ownership in excess of 5% or resulting from a principal at one of the entities being on the Company's board of directors) in the aggregate principal amount of \$389,757, after giving effect to the Representative Affiliate Transactions.
 During the nine months ended September 30, 2023, the Company received \$166,903 in Advances from certain participating investors.
 Such Advances accrued interest at a rate of eight percent (8%) per annum until close of the April Bridge Financing on April 17, 2023, for a total of \$1,870 in aggregate interest on all Advances during the nine months ended September 30, 2023.
 The April Bridge Financing consists of senior secured convertible notes that had a maturity date of October 17, 2023.
-On October 12, 2023, we entered into a first amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
-On October 24, 2023, we entered into a second amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
+On October 12, 2023, we entered into a first amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 1, 2023.
+On November 13, 2023, we entered into a third amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
+On November 13, 2023, we entered into a third amendment to the senior secured convertible notes in the April Bridge Financing, which extended the maturity of the notes to November 14, 2023.
 On November 13, 2023, we entered into a third amendment to the senior secured convertible notes in the April Bridge Financing, which further extended the maturity of the notes to February 29, 2024.
-Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into shares of Common Stock at the IPO at a twenty percent (20%) discount to the price per IPO Share (87,984 shares, assuming an initial public offering price of \$6.00 per IPO Share, the midpoint of the price range set forth on the cover page of the IPO Prospectus, and including interes
+Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into shares of Common Stock at t